2025 QS ESG

 NTNU offers professional courses related to climate science and environmental sustainability in various departments, as shown below.

-Environmental Science, Sustainability Management, Climate Change and Disaster Risk, Climate Change and Society Studies
+Graduate Institute of Sustainability Management and Environmental Education | Environmental Science, Sustainability Management, Climate Change and Disaster Risk, Climate Change and Society Studies |

-Environmental Sustainability, Climate Change Impact Assessment, Mitigation of and Adaption to Climate Change
+Department of Geography | Environmental Sustainability, Climate Change Impact Assessment, Mitigation of and Adaption to Climate Change |

-Climate Change Science and Practical Data Analysis
+Department of Earth Sciences | Climate Change Science and Practical Data Analysis |

-Graduate Institute of Marine Environmental Science and Technology
+Graduate Institute of Marine Environmental Science and Technology | Climate Dynamics, Climatic and Ocean Variability |

-Renewable Energy, Solar Photovoltaic Systems, Green Energy on Intelligent Vehicles.
+Graduate Institute of Green Energy and Sustainable Technology | Renewable Energy, Solar Photovoltaic Systems, Green Energy on Intelligent Vehicles. |

 Attached are (1) Semester Courses of Graduate Institute of Sustainability Management and Environmental Education, (2) Course Structure for Undergraduate and M.A.
 Program in Department of Geography, (3) Department of Earth Sciences Master’s Program Map, (4) Course Information of Graduate Institute of Marine Environmental Science and Technology, and (5) Course Structure of Graduate Institute of Green Energy and Sustainable Technology.

-(1) 永續管理與環境教育研究所學期課程(中文)(English)
+(1) 永續管理與環境教育研究所學期課程(中文)、(English)

-(2) 地理學系課程架構(Bachelor Course)(Masters Course)
+(2) 地理學系課程架構(Bachelor Course)、(Masters Course)

 (3) 地球科學系碩士課程地圖

-(4) 海洋環境科技研究所課程資訊(中文)(English)
+(4) 海洋環境科技研究所課程資訊(中文)、(English)

-(5) 綠能科技與永續治理課程架構(中文)(English)
+(5) 綠能科技與永續治理課程架構(中文)、(English)

 Other departmental courses and general education courses are related to climate change and SDGs and are presented in (6) SDGs-related Courses of NTNU, (7) Climate Change-related Courses of NTNU.